threeport/threeport/docs/docs/index.md

 # Threeport

-Threeport is an open source Application Orchestrator.
+Threeport is an open source software delivery platform.

 If you'd prefer to try out Threeport rather than read about it, jump over to our [Getting Started guide](./getting-started.md).

+Threeport uses an approach to software delivery that we call "Application Orchestration."
-App Orchestration is the next evolution for software delivery.
-For years we have used continuous delivery pipelines and GitOps as methods for delivering software.
-As cloud native has become more ubiquitous, these methods have become increasingly insufficient.
+This is the next evolution for software delivery.
+For years we have used continuous delivery pipelines and GitOps as our approaches to delivering software.
+As cloud native has become more ubiquitous, and as software systems have become more complex, these methods have become increasingly insufficient.

 Threeport offers a self-service experience to developers.
 DevOps and platform engineering teams can streamline and facilitate